Think of weekly meal planning for one (or two) as setting up a buffet in three categories:

 That's cool.
 O.f.O.'s Mix & Match Scratch Pad can totally help with that too.

-O.f.O.'s sliding two-column Mix & Match Scratch Pad is a handy brainstorming tool for coordinating weekly recipe choices with shared perishables, like fresh produce.
+O.f.O.'s Mix & Match Scratch Pad is a handy brainstorming tool for coordinating weekly recipe choices with shared perishables, like fresh produce.

 Mixing and matching produce across recipes is easy.